Stan Reents, PharmD

 If you're in the market for a home treadmill, you've got a wide variety of products available from which to choose.
 Ask yourself the following before going shopping:

 • How much money do you want to spend?
-Treadmills range in price from $500 to nearly $7000.
+Treadmills range in price from $500 to $15,000.
 So, the old saying, "you get what you pay for," applies here.
 Treadmills take a beating.
 While it may be tempting to take advantage of a good deal, an inferior piece of equipment won't be as sturdy, dependable or enjoyable to use.
 Consider the purchase an investment in your health: for example, how much are you currently spending on blood pressure drugs, cholesterol drugs, visits to the doctor, etc?
 Regular exercise may reduce your health care expenses.

 • Who's going to use the treadmill?
 The size and weight of the user, as well as how he or she plans to use it (eg., training for a marathon, or, just daily walking for health) can make a difference in the kind of treadmill you purchase.
 How many people will be using it?
 A treadmill's durability becomes increasingly important if several people will be logging time and miles on it.
-Folding types are less durable.

 • Where will you keep the treadmill?
 Shopping for a home treadmill is like shopping for a sofa; figure out in advance where you plan to use it and measure the space.
 Ask yourself if you want to watch the TV or look out of a window while using it.
 You want to be sure your treadmill will fit where you plan to exercise.
+Folding types are more convenient, but less durable and may have a shorter running surface.

 • Will you really use it?
 According to Fitness Management magazine, 80% of home exercise equipment is not used after the first year.
 Treadmills are expensive, especially if they don't get used.
 On the other hand, this can work in your favor: you might find a used one in the classified ads that is like new.